tuanyuan2008/style-transfer/README.md

   --train_batch_size=32 \
   --num_train_epochs=1
   ```
-This configuration is with 1 K80 Tesla GPU with 12 GB GPU Memory (AWS p2.xlarge instance).
+We ran this with a single K80 Tesla GPU with 12 GB GPU Memory (AWS p2.xlarge instance).
 The batch size can be modified based on the max_seq_length.
 The code can be used with multiple GPUs and batch size can be increased proportanally.
-For p2.8xlarge, train_batch_size = 256 and for p2.16xlarge, train_batch_size=512.
+For p2.8xlarge, suggested train_batch_size = 256 and for p2.16xlarge, train_batch_size=512.

 ### 2. Selecting Attention Head:
-  * Run **_Head_selection.ipynb_** for getting the information about the attention heads which captures attribute words properly.
+  * Run **_Head_selection.ipynb_** for finding out which attention heads capture attribute words properly.
 The final result will be a list of tuples (Block/layer, Head, Score) sorted from best to worst.
 Use the first Block/layer and Head combination in the further steps.

 ### 3. Prepare training and inference data:
   * Run **_BERT_DATA_PREPARATION.ipynb_** for preparing training and inference data for **Delete and Generate** .
 Use the best layer, Head combination from the previous step in **run_attn_examples()** function.
   * Run **Delete_Retrieve_Generate_Data_Preparation.ipynb** to generate training data for **Delete, Retrieve and Generate** .
 It generates train, dev and test files.
-Use the files generated by **process_file_v1()** function as it shuffles the attributes and randomly samples only 70% of the attributes to train the generator model to generate smooth sentences instead of teaching just feeling the blanks.
+Use the files generated by **process_file_v1()** function as it shuffles the attributes and randomly samples only 70% of the attributes to train the generator model to generate smooth sentences instead of teaching it to just fill the blanks.
-  * Run **tfidf_retrieve.ipynb** to generate inference data by retrieving attributes of closest match from opposite training corpus.
+  * Run **tfidf_retrieve.ipynb** to generate inference data by retrieving attributes of closest match from target style training corpus.

 ### 4. Generator Model training:
   * Run **_openai_gpt_delete_and_generate.py_** for training **Delete and Generate** model.
 Below is the sample command.